tamiespinosa/Election_Analysis/README.md

 ## <a name="Results"></a>Results

-In this election a total of 369,711 votes were counted.
+The results of this election are as follow.
+To verify the information provided, access the Election Analysis.

-### <a name="countyresults"></a>Results by County
+* In this election a total of 369,711 votes were counted.

-The votes counted came from three counties in Colorado, as seen in the table below.
-Of those the county with the largest turnout was Denver.
+* The votes counted came from three counties in Colorado, as seen in the table below.

 **County**|**Total Votes**|**Percentage**|
  --- |---|---|